ethanbass/chromConverter/README.md

 #### Entab

-To use parsers from `entab`, a local installation of [Rust](https://www.rust-lang.org/tools/install) is necessary.
-After installing Rust, you can install `entab` from github:
+To use parsers from `entab`, you must manually install [Rust](https://www.rust-lang.org/tools/install) and entab.
+After follow the [instructions](https://www.rust-lang.org/tools/install) to install Rust, you can install `entab` from github as follows:

 ```
 devtools::install_github("https://github.com/bovee/entab/")